 What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time? (max 50 words)

 I joined drama classes in high school and was captivated by the collaborative process of making a performance.
 This interest turned into a passion when I chose to dedicate my weekends to acting school.
 My sense of empathy and outspokenness was enhanced through this experience.
 I was selected as the director of the musical for Springfield’s 25th Anniversary and was responsible for the audition princess and 6 months of rehearsals.
 When I interpreted the script into a live performance by coordinating stage blockings and coaching the cast members on expressions and emotions, I found myself really enjoying the job.
-I also build upon my interpersonal skills by giving moral encouragement to the casts to delve into their character.
+I also built my interpersonal skills by giving moral encouragement to the casts to delve into their character.

 What have you done to make your school or your community a better place? (max 50 words)

 The pandemic caused many of my friends to feel isolated and unmotivated.
-Many events were canceled and the school spirit was lost.
+Many events were canceled, and the school spirit was lost.
 A teacher told me that in grade 10 it is a tradition to have a farewell/thanksgiving party for the entire batch.
 He appointed me to be the head of the committee of this event and I said yes.
 I took the initiative to reach out to other students and form departments.
 I participated in meetings where we discuss the design and rundown.
 Through this, the bond between students was rekindled.
 I execute vision into reality by contacting and negotiating with outside suppliers regarding our merchandise.
 Although the event has to be done online, my team and I don’t limit our creativity.
 We build a virtual Monopoly-Fantasy themed event.
 This creates a meaningful memory in the year where we thought we would have none of.